 During the Arizona Monsoon Season, there won't be storms every day in Tombstone Arizona.
 Keep in mind, precipitation totals are just Under 14 Inches in the area.
 That is the Cochise County yearly average!
 That's enough to support the natural flora: the Chihuahuan Desert plants that live here.

 Some areas of Arizona tend to get more rain during the Monsoon Season than do other areas.
 Here's data on Arizona monsoon season localized areas:

-The I-10 Corridor en-route from Willcox to Bowie and then on to San Simon Arizona is a prime spot for dust storms.
-One analysis covered all Arizona from 2000 to 2011 determined that July had the highest incidents of dust storm traffic episodes.
-So, during Arizona Monsoon Season.
+The I-10 Corridor en-route from Willcox to Bowie (about one hour Northeast of Tombstone) and then on to San Simon Arizona is a prime spot for dust storms.
+One analysis covering all Arizona from 2000 to 2011 determined that July had the highest incidents of dust storm traffic episodes.
+So, that's during Arizona Monsoon Season.
 (April was 2nd highest because of Spring Winds.)

 Here's a dramatic video of a dust storm in the Willcox area:

 What are Tucson's monsoon season rainfall statistics from 1895 to 2019?
 The poorest monsoon totals occurred in 1924, with just 1.59" of rain.
-The largest monsoon rainfall year was 1964, when a total of 13.84" fell.
+The largest monsoon rainfall year was 1964, when totals were 13.84".
 The average for all those years is just over 6" of rain.7

 And the average start date in Tucson for the Monsoon Season within the years 1895-2019 is July 3rd.
-That's also the date with the most monsoon starts: nine.7
+Also the date with the most monsoon starts: nine.7

 For Tucson, statistics from 1895 to 2019 show:7